lbrios/essex-service-design-toolkit/docs/documentation/core/content/using-website-alerts.md

 This is specific essex.gov.uk.
 Other websites or microsites will have their own way of adding alerts but the same principles of when and when not to use them apply.

+This is an example of an error alert.

 <div class="alert error" id="tab-one">
   <div class="alert-icon">
     <span class="fas fa-exclamation-circle"></span>